Leveraging AI Agents for Autonomous Networks: A Reference Architecture and Empirical Studies: Case Study: Radio Access Network (RAN) Link Adaptation (LA) Agent

 The experimental testbed configuration is illustrated in Fig.~\ref{fig:test_site}, featuring a control workstation running EaglePro 6.4 software for remote terminal management and comprehensive data acquisition of signaling traces and performance metrics.
 Two commercial 5G smartphones with distinct chipset architectures were deployed as test terminals to evaluate cross-platform compatibility: a Huawei Mate 40 Pro with software version 2.0.0.990 and a VIVO IQOO 11 running software version PD2243B\_A\_13.0.11.11.W10.V000L1.
 The radio access network architecture incorporated two Remote Radio Units (RRUs) connected via fiber-optic fronthaul to an ISAC$^2$ Baseband Unit (BBU), which was equipped with an Intel(R) Xeon(R) Silver 4416+ CPU operating at 2.0 GHz, 128 GB of system memory, and an NVIDIA L20 GPU with 48 GB of dedicated video memory.

+{ Based on this hardware configuration, we verified the deployment feasibility of the proposed decoupled architecture.
+The \textit{Short Proactive Flow} (comprising LSTM, RAG, and DQN) functions as a lightweight xApp on the BBU.
+Performance metrics confirm an inference latency of 1.2--2.8 ms, comfortably fitting within the 10 ms scheduling interval of 5G frames.
+Resource consumption is minimal, utilizing approximately 600 MB of VRAM (only 4--5\% of the L20's capacity) and 45--95\% usage of a single CPU core for signal conditioning.
+Crucially, the \textit{Full Proactive Flow} hosts the computationally intensive LLM in the cloud (Non-RT RIC) as an rApp.
+Since intent translation is event-driven and asynchronous, it operates on a separate timescale, ensuring that large model inference never blocks the edge scheduling loop.

-This open-air testbed operated in the 3GPP N78 band centered at 3.5 GHz with 100 MHz of allocated bandwidth, maintaining controlled channel conditions characterized by Reference Signal Received Power levels of approximately -73 dBm with ±1 dB variation, Reference Signal Received Quality measurements around -10 dB with ±0.5 dB fluctuation, and SINR values near 27 dB within a ±1 dB tolerance window.
-These carefully maintained parameters established a stable yet dynamically representative radio environment that effectively simulated realistic 5G and emerging 6G network conditions, where advanced adaptive algorithms must compensate for rapid channel variations and interference patterns.
+The experiments were conducted in a controlled laboratory environment.
+This open-air testbed operated in the 3GPP N78 band centered at 3.5 GHz with 100 MHz of allocated bandwidth, maintaining controlled channel conditions characterized by Reference Signal Received Power (RSRP) levels of approximately -88 dBm with ±1 dB variation, Reference Signal Received Quality (RSRQ) measurements around -10 dB with ±0.5 dB fluctuation, and SINR values near 27 dB within a ±1 dB tolerance window.
+We benchmarked the proposed agent against an industry-standard OLLA baseline configured with a 100-TB sliding window, initialized via CQI feedback under a Round Robin scheduler with a maximum of 3 Hybrid Automatic Repeat Request (HARQ) retransmissions.

-A rigorous comparative methodology was employed to evaluate the LA Agent against the conventional 3GPP downlink link adaptation OLLA algorithm.
-Data acquisition occurred via drive-test software, sampling KPIs at 100 ms intervals over a continuous 5-minute duration.
-KPIs included downlink Packet Data Convergence Protocol (PDCP) average TPT (measured in Mbps) and Physical Downlink Shared Channel (PDSCH) BLER, with values plotted against sample indices for temporal trend analysis.
-This high-resolution monitoring allowed for granular assessment of transient behaviors and steady-state performance across distinct operational objectives.
-The evaluation focused on two critical test cases derived from practical network demands: first, maximizing spectral efficiency to optimize TPT under typical enhanced eMBB conditions; and second, maximizing the assurance of PDCP throughput while prioritizing low BLER for URLLC scenarios, thereby testing the agent's capability to enforce stringent reliability constraints.
-The results are shown in Fig~\ref{fig:result}.

-The comparative evaluation of Test Case 1 reveals critical temporal dynamics in the LA Agent's environmental adaptation capabilities.
-As shown in the experimental timeline, the agent demonstrated significantly accelerated responsiveness to fluctuating channel conditions compared to conventional 3GPP OLLA mechanisms.
-During initial high-quality air-interface phases (Sample \#30-100), the agent rapidly exploited favorable conditions by elevating MCS levels, achieving improvement in downlink PDCP throughput over the baseline OLLA approach.
-This responsiveness stems directly from the agent's integrated reactive behavior runtime, whose sub-10 ms perception-action cycle enables near-instantaneous capitalisation on transient spectral opportunities—a capability unattainable by feedback-delayed OLLA systems requiring dozens of Transport Block (TB) cycles for offset calibration.